-Spn 305 Introduction to Critical Analysis of Literary Texts 3 credit hours Students practice appropriate use of literary terms through reading of selected works.
+Spn 305 Introduction to Critical Analysis of Literary Texts

+Students practice appropriate use of literary terms through reading of selected works.
 Assignments include reading samples of Spanish poetry and narrative, as well as writing practice through short compositions using critical interpretation of the texts that have been read.
 Prerequisite: Spn 202 or equivalent.